-Prior to joining Worldwide, Dr. Murphy was Chief Medical Officer and Senior Vice President of Discovery and Development at TorreyPines Therapeutics, Inc., with contributions emphasizing translational research in neurodegenerative conditions and analgesia.
-Dr. Murphy also served as President of the clinical research organization then Chief Medical and Scientific Officer for a large CRO.
+Prior to joining WCT, Dr. Murphy was Chief Medical Officer and Senior Vice President of Discovery and Development at TorreyPines Therapeutics, Inc., with contributions emphasizing translational research in neurodegenerative conditions and analgesia.
+Dr. Murphy also served as President and Chief Medical and Scientific Officer for an international CRO.
 As President, this CRO was rated “number one” in the United States by CenterWatch.

-He has been a consultant for the Duke Clinical Research Institute and is Research and Development Editor for American Health and Drug Benefits™, a publication that focuses upon cost, quality and access in the transition of novel diagnostics and therapeutics from discovery to commercialization.
+He has been a consultant for the Duke Clinical Research Institute and is a Founder and Research and Development Editor for American Health and Drug Benefits™, a publication focusing upon cost, quality and access in the transition from development to commercialization.
+Since 1997 he has been a lecturer within the Center for Experimental Pharmacology and Therapeutics, Harvard-MIT Division of Health Sciences and Technology (HST, and a contributor to the curriculum for a two-year Clinical Investigator Training Program, continuing under the auspices of the Master’s Program in Clinical and Translational Investigation of the Harvard Clinical and Translational Science Center.

 He is the recipient of the Clinical Research & Excellence (CARE) Lifetime Achievement Award for 2017.
 The award is presented annually to an extraordinary individual with exceptional contributions and a consistent history of service to the clinical research industry throughout their career.
 PharmaVoice selected him as one of 2017’s 100 Most Inspiring People in the life-sciences industry.